Cottle station

 Cottle station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA).
+It is located in the median of State Route 85, near Cottle Road in the southern part of San Jose, California.
 The station is served by the Blue Line of the VTA light rail system.
 It was part of the original Guadalupe Line, the first segment of light rail from Santa Teresa to Tasman.

-Location

-Cottle station is located in the median of State Route 85, near Cottle Road in the southern part of San Jose, California.
-It is located very close (one mile) to Caltrain's Blossom Hill station, and is even closer to the local hospital and to the Hitachi Global Storage Technologies campus in South San Jose.
-Since the Caltrain only serves this area in rush hours on weekdays, the light rail service may be used in other hours, although it is slower.
+It is the nearest light rail station to the Kaiser San Jose Medical Center and the Hitachi Global Storage Technologies campus.